Traditionally Modern Food

 • In a small pan add ghee and cashew and sauté till they turn golden brown; keep aside

-• In the same pan add 2 tbsp ghee and warm the ghee; turn off the flame and add wheat flour
+• In the same pan add 2 tablespoon ghee and warm the ghee; turn off the flame and add wheat flour

 • Mix well and keep aside

-• In a heavy-bottomed add pulsed dal and sugar, add 2 tbsp of ghee
+• In a heavy-bottomed add pulsed dal and sugar, add 2 tablespoon of ghee

 • Turn on the stove on low flame and mix well